IEC 60904-9:2020 Standard for Solar Simulators

 Newport / Oriel Sol 3A Class AAA Xenon Solar Simulator

-Newport Oriel Sol3A Class AAA Xenon Solar Simulator
+Spectral deviation and spectral coverage of a Newport Oriel Sol3A Class AAA Xenon Solar Simulator

 Graph reproduced and then analyzed by digitizing the reported spectrum in the 2016 IEEE Explore paper “Comparison of xenon lamp-based and led-based solar simulators” by Gregory Leary et al.